Table of Contents

 Treatment of the infection depends on the underlying cause.

-- First of all, moisten a piece of cotton wool with warm water and wipe your cat’s eyes and, if necessary, nose with a light touch.
+- First of all, moisten a piece of cotton wool with warm water and gently wipe your cat’s eyes and, if necessary, nose.

 - To apply warm black tea or chamomile tea with the same method.